ArduPilot/plotjuggler-apbin-plugins/README.md

 This repository contains the [ArduPilot Dataflash](https://ardupilot.org/copter/docs/common-logs.html) plugin for [PlotJuggler](https://github.com/facontidavide/PlotJuggler).

-:construction: While you should be able to compile the plugin for Windows, this guide is tested for an Ubuntu workflow.

 ## Install PlotJuggler

 To build any plugin for PlotJuggler, PlotJuggler must be installed on your system.